mortium91/langchain-assistant/README.md

 # LangChain Assistant

-LangChain Assistant is a versatile chatbot that leverages state-of-the-art Language Models (currently GPT-3) to interact with users via Telegram and WhatsApp.
+LangChain Assistant is a versatile chatbot that leverages state-of-the-art Language Models (currently GPT-3) to interact with users via Telegram, WhatsApp and Facebook Messenger.
 The primary goal is to keep AI development open, fun, and accessible.
 LangChain Assistant can handle text messages, voice messages, and even generate images using OpenAI's DALL-E.

 ## Features

 - Communicate with OpenAIs GPT-3, GPT-3.5-Turbo, GPT-4 models via config.py
 - Support for text and voice messages
-- Integration with Telegram and WhatsApp
+- Integration with Telegram, WhatsApp and Facebook Messenger
 - Generate images using OpenAI's DALL-E
+- Add Google Calendar events via Zapier NLA

 ## Roadmap